Wandalen/willbe/doc/tutorial/FirstBuild.md

 # Creating a build configuration
-This tutorial shows how to create a build configuration that runs npm to install dependecies.
+This tutorial shows how to create a build configuration that runs npm to install dependencies.

 ## Module structure